Megamjm/Comfyvn-ToolProject/docs/development_notes.md

 Asset Debug Hooks
 -----------------
 - Set `COMFYVN_ASSETS_ROOT=/path/to/modpack/assets` before launching the backend to stage a temporary asset sandbox without moving the canonical repository files.
 Pair with `COMFYVN_RUNTIME_ROOT` when running experiments you plan to discard.
-- Run `python tools/rebuild_asset_registry.py --assets-dir <assets> --db-path comfyvn/data/comfyvn.db` after bulk edits to reconcile the registry with on-disk changes; the script replays sidecar metadata and highlights any failures.
+- Run `python tools/rebuild_asset_registry.py --assets-dir <assets> --db-path comfyvn/data/comfyvn.db` after bulk edits to reconcile the registry with on-disk changes; the script replays sidecar metadata, logs orphaned sidecars or missing thumbnails, and reuses hash-matched rows instead of flooding duplicates.
 - Call `GET /assets/?type=portrait&limit=500` (or any supported `type=` filter) to verify that new files registered under the expected buckets before promoting them to production branches.
 - Trigger `GET /api/export/renpy/preview` before and after hooking a new asset pack; the `missing_assets` section highlights backgrounds/portraits that still need coverage while the diff entries confirm copied files.